Tuesday / July 2 / 2019

 “The example of leadership through a younger person that we really don’t see on the compound here… role model for young people here.
 And maybe older people!”

-It was another muggy day, and we decided to dig into the play rather than sweating through a theatre game.
-No problem—and these guys were ready to DIG.
-We spent about an hour on just the first few pages—not even the entire first scene, but the first few pages of the first scene.
+We decided to dig into the play, and we spent about an hour on just the first few pages—not even the entire first scene, but the first few pages of the first scene.

 “No!” shouted a veteran, rising quickly to his feet.
 This guy barely spoke when we met him a year ago.
 “That’s where you’re wrong.
 He treats his brother like a commoner.”
 He paused, looking around the circle.
 “Damn—where’s [NAME]?” he said, referring to a member of the King Lear ensemble who is no longer in the group.
 “He always talked about pomp and circumstance…” He was interrupted briefly and sat back down, but then jumped into the discussion again, defining a bunch of words that were being misinterpreted—in just the two days since our last session, he’s already engaged in deep analysis of the text.
 Satisfied with his contribution, he fist-bumped with another ensemble member.